sophiaslavovv/SQL-Project-1-/README.md

 This query keeps track of which people have completed which races.
 Analyzing completion rates can also provide insights into areas for improvement in training programs.
 Adjustments and enhancements can be displayed to meet the needs of runners/participants.

-#6 list and count the names and contact information of the runners who have a guest count greater than 4.
+#6 List and count the names and contact information of the runners who have a guest count greater than 4.
 Sort in alphabetical order of runner last name

 Select RunnerFirstName, RunnerLastName, email, phoneNumber, COUNT (*) AS guestCount